Why Do Stars Turn Red? II. Steady-State Envelope Solutions: Conclusions

-(3) \textit{The Hertzsprung gap between blue and red regimes.} Steady-state solutions show that a small change in the envelope's inner boundary can drive the envelope to expand significantly across the yellow regime, corresponding to the temperature range of $\sim 4,000$-$10,000\,{\rm K}$.
-Therefore, stars tend to settle as either red or blue giants/supergiants, instead of remaining yellow.
-This behavior explains the bifurcation into red and blue supergiants revealed in the grid of stellar models \citep{Ou2023}, and accounts for the observed Hertzsprung gap in the HR diagram.
+\paragraph{(3) The Hertzsprung gap and red–blue bifurcation.} Our steady-state solutions further show that, in the intermediate temperature range of $\sim 4,000$-$10,000\,{\rm K}$, a small inward shift of the envelope’s inner boundary can induce a large increase in stellar radius.
+As a result, stars traverse this yellow regime rapidly and are unlikely to remain there.
+Instead, they tend to settle into red or blue giant/supergiant configurations.
+This behavior explains the bifurcation between red and blue supergiants found in grids of stellar models \citep{Ou2023} and accounts for the observed Hertzsprung gap in the HR diagram.

-By combining these structural features revealed by steady-state envelope models with the evolutionary mechanisms presented in Paper I, we provide a comprehensive explanation for the long-standing question: why stars become red giants or supergiants.
+Our steady-state envelope models uncover the key physics underlying RG/RSG formation and complement the MESA stellar evolution results in Paper~I, together providing a unified physical explanation for why stars evolve into red giants or supergiants.